The people who meet and help the Doctor in Doctor Who

 Played by: Simon Fisher-Becker (2010-11)

 Owner and operator of the Maldovarium, a commercial/black market outpost in the 52nd century, Dorium made a brief cameo in "The Pandorica Opens" before being recruited by the Doctor to fight in the Battle of Demon's Run in "A Good Man Goes to War" to repay the Doctor's debt.
-He's back, post-mortem (sorta), in "The Wedding of River Song".
+He came back, post-mortem (sorta), in "The Wedding of River Song".

 - Chekhov's Gunman: His first episode was a very brief cameo with nothing to indicate we'd ever see him again.
 In his second episode, he had a major role to play before he was beheaded.
 Later, it turns out his head still lives.